 Many people also confuse cold cure rosin with jam or badder made from other extraction methods.
 While the final textures may appear similar, cold cure rosin is exclusively solventless and processed at room temperature.
 BHO badder or jam involves solvent extraction and often requires heat purging, creating different chemical profiles despite similar visual appearance.

 Fresh press rosin represents another common point of confusion.
 Fresh press maintains the original texture immediately after pressing, while cold cure specifically refers to rosin that has undergone the time-dependent nucleation process.
-Some dispensary menus incorrectly use these terms interchangeably, but they describe distinct processing stages.
+Some dispensary menus incorrectly use these terms interchangeably, but they describe distinct processing stages, see our cold cure vs. fresh press comparison for a full breakdown.

 Understanding cold cure rosin helps consumers make informed purchasing decisions based on texture preferences and terpene profiles.
 Cold cure typically offers enhanced flavor expression compared to fresh press rosin from the same starting material, as the nucleation process can concentrate and redistribute terpene compounds.